Phileosopher/commonplace/results.md

 Since there's very little personal [usefulness](purpose.md) to self-made [art](art.md) (rather than the convenience of something self-made like [technology](technology.md)), most artistic endeavors are relational creations.
 Since artists already contend with the [unknown](unknown.md) to *create* (and they made it very [personal](humanity.md) in the process), the unknown dimension of seeing what others *do* with those results is often [emotionally](mind-feelings.md) severe.

+APPLICATION: Creative works can be timeless, but *creators* have a shelf life.
+The [spotlight](trends.md) is [power](power.md), and power corrupts.
+Or, we [age](maturity.md) beyond being able to think [creatively](mind-creativity.md) anymore.

 ## Success

 To perform well is to be [successful](success-1_why.md), but a successful person is difficult to measure because we tend to look at a person and [identify](identity.md) them as "one" success.
 Their success, however, was many smaller [decisions](decisions.md) and consequences layered on top of one another as a dynamic building relationship between the creator, [creation](creations.md), and any audience who witnessed it.

+APPLICATION: People tend to credit successes to themselves, and failures to their environment.
+Attributing failures to oneself requires humility, but pays well in [succeeding](success-1_why.md), and attributing successes to others is often a [meaningful](meaning.md) experience in itself.

 The [quality](values-quality.md) of a successful [creation](creations.md), though, is usually defined by difficult-to-measure components.
 Beyond the period's [fashions](trends.md) and existing [technologies](technology.md) that make the task seem trivial, a well-received creation must feel "[human](humanity.md)" and sincere through many, many tiny imperfections placed throughout its work.
 It also must defy present [trends](trends.md) without breaking too many [taboos](morality-taboo.md).